varmiguemunoz/Readme-md/README.md

 <p>

-### About me
+### Experience 🦥

-with more than 1 year of experience in web and mobile application development. </br>
+with more than *1 year of experience* in web and mobile application development. </br>

 ### Frontend Mode 💥

-I am passionate about programming and I master *frontend* technologies such as *React.js*, *Next.js* </br> and *React Native* as frameworks for both web and mobile projects. </br>
+I am passionate about programming and I master *frontend* technologies such as *React.js*, *Next.js* </br> and *React Native* as frameworks for both web and mobile projects.
-I am proficient in *JavaScript as my main language*.
-I am familiar with styling libraries like Tailwind CSS and Material UI, I specialize in building frontend projects with *TypeScript and GraphQL*.
+I am proficient in *JavaScript as my main language*. </br> I am familiar with styling libraries like Tailwind CSS and Material UI, I specialize in building frontend projects with *TypeScript and GraphQL*.

 ### Backend Mode 🔥